General InformationÂ

-Shifts: No more than 3 x 8 hour shifts – one of these shifts could potentially be on Monday, meaning departure may not be until 5pm.
+Shifts: Each volunteer has the opportunity to do up to 3 x 8 hour shifts at the festival.
+It is worth noting that not all shifts may happen over the festival weekend and one of these shifts could potentially be on Monday, meaning departure may not be until 5pm.
 Please take this into account when applying & making travel arrangements.

 Camping: Crew camping available